Agricultural Literacy Grant

 A single Agricultural Literacy Grant proposal can be anywhere between $10 to a maximum of $1,200.
 It will be important to note in your submission any matching funds available in your community for your project.
 There is a possibility that the selection committee may award partial funding on a project.

 Schools will have one year from the date of grant acceptance to expend their funds.
-Two reports will be due over the course of the year, one in October of 2019 and a final report in April 2020.
+Two reports will be due over the course of the year, one in the Fall of 2020 and a final report in Spring of 2021.

 Proposals for the Agricultural Literacy Grant can include, but are not limited to: